MikeHopley/ftl-ships-strategy/index.md

 Defence drones are awful on this ship: shields and weapons are vulnerable.

 Put the Slug in piloting.
 Consider putting the Zoltan in weapons: they can "de-ionise" shields, and steal power from mind control or hacking, which are slotted nearby.
 On the other hand, cloaking slots next to engines.
+Consider starting the engines crew on doors.

 Avoid spending scrap on the artillery beam, unless everything else is set.